gordonwatts/snowmass-chat/README.md

     * use `chatter -c snowmass/snowmass.yaml vector populate`
     * This could take some time as it involves sending and receiving all the PDF data to OpenAI for their embedding.
 1. Make your query
-    * Use `chatter -c snowmass/snowmass.yaml query ask "What does the MATHUSULA experiment do?`
+    * Use `chatter -c snowmass/snowmass.yaml query ask "What does the MATHUSLA experiment do?`
     * Change `ask` to `find` to see what chunks of text are used by the LLM to answer your question.

 ### Snowmass Info